Isdud

 Isdud (إسدود) was a Palestinian village in the region of Tel Ashdod that was depopulated in the 1948 Arab-Israeli War.
 Khalidi says it may have had historic links to Azdud, a postal stop between al-Ramla and Gaza, and the ancient city of Ashdod.
 The name appears in documents from the time of Mamluk-rule in the mid-15th century.
 In the Ottoman period, there were 75 households.
 In 1922, it had a population of 2,566 (2,555 Muslims and 11 Christians) and in 1945, 4,620 Arabs and 290 Jews.
-During the 1948 war, the Arab inhabitants fled or were expelled.
+During the 1948 war, the Arab inhabitants fled.

 Today, the village's ruins form part of the Tel Ashdod archaeological site, which lies within the jurisdiction of the Be'er Tuvia Regional Council.
 The central village mosque stands at the top of the site, as does the khan and the tomb of Sheikh Abu Qubal.

 Names

 The name "Isdud" is a variant on the name of ancient Ashdod, which is first attested in the form of 11th century BCE Egyptian lists, where is it transcribed as "ísdd", which scholars have determined is derived from the Late Bronze Age Canaanite "'aṯdādu".

 In the Islamic period, the geographer Ibn Khordadbeh referred to the city as "Azdud", echoing the pre-Hellenistic name.
 By the 16th century, it had lost its initial vowel to become just "Sdud", before regaining it by the 19th century as "Esdud," and then "Isdud."